Nottingham Selective Licensing Conditions

 - Ensure that all reasonable and practical steps are taken to prevent or reduce anti-social behaviour.
 Provide a written statement on how this will be dealt with

-- Investigate anti-social behaviour when complaints are made and inform relevant authorities if needed
+- Investigate anti-social behaviour when complaints are made and inform and liaise with relevant authorities if needed

 - Inform the council of any changes to the licence holder’s details, including: address, change of management or ownership, anything that could affect their ‘fit and proper person’ status, any proposed changes to the layout of the house

 - The licence holder has to ensure they are undertaking relevant training at least once every 3 years.
-This could be through a management agent such as Walton & Allen, or other bodies such as DASH or EMPO
+This could be through the Council, or other bodies such as DASH or EMPO

 - Ensure relevant documents are submitted to the council on request